-A swarm is a natural occurrence in the honeybee world, and the swarm is often mistaken for a wasp or hornets nest.
-A swam is actually a portion of a honeybee colony which is relocating to a new home.
-It is a sign of health for colonies, and is a way in which honeybees repopulate.
-Late spring and late summer when colonies tend to have more individuals, a consensus is reached among the bees that the colony must become 2.
-The original queen and many of her worker daughters will be the ones to leave, making room for a new queen to start the honeybee cycle all over.
+A swarm is a natural occurrence in the honey bee world, and it is often mistaken for a wasp or hornets nest.
+A swam is actually a portion of a honey bee colony which is relocating to a new home.
+It is considered a sign of health for their colonies, and is a way in which honey bees repopulate.
+Late spring and throughout the summer when colonies tend to have more individuals, a consensus is reached among the bees that the colony must become 2 or sometimes even more.
+When the bees decide to swarm, the original queen and many of her worker daughters will be the ones to leave, making room for a new queen to start the honey bee cycle all over.
+Beekeepers have learned to split their colonies prior to this happening, but it takes experience to know how to beat the bees to it.
 This entire process begins long before the swarm is visible.
-Queen cells are created by worker bees, where they coax the original queen to lay an egg.
-These cells are just wax comb that is formed into an extra large cell space.
-The egg laid in these particular cells will develop into a queen instead of a worker bee.
-Once the virgin queen emerges and takes a mating flight or two, she will become the new queen of the hive.
-A small portion of worker bees will stay with her to build a whole new generation of bees.

-A couple years ago I was contacted about a swarm that was located in rural Two Harbors up in a pine tree near an up-town intersection.
+A couple years ago I was contacted about a swarm that was located in rural Two Harbors up in a pine tree near an intersection.
 Local citizens were concerned that someone would be stung, and so the City of Two Harbors Police Department and the City of Two Harbors Electric Department helped accompany me to retrieve the swarm.
 The colony of bees was safely removed and brought to the farm to live in a new hive.
 A big thanks to all involved in helping!
-Check out the pictures and links below to learn more.